 Want to line-dry your clothes but keep running into problems and concerns?
 This post can help you find solutions to those problems so you can start line-drying your clothes with confidence.

 Line drying your clothes has so many benefits, from saving money to whitening your whites.
-Not to mention how lovely it leaves your clothes smelling!
+Not to mention how lovely it leaves your clothes smelling.
 You can’t buy that smell in a bottle and if you could I’m sure it would be terrible for you and likely cause cancer or something.

 When I talk about using a clothesline I see many people talk about the reasons they don’t.
 Many of those people still want to use one they just believe they can’t.
-The truth is most of the problems can be solved, easily for most of them.
+The truth is many of the problems can be solved, easily for most of them.

 I’ve been keeping a list of the problems people often have with line drying and want to share some solutions with you.
 Hopefully, they will help you get on board with using a clothesline.

 Before putting your clothes on the line check the American Academy of Asthma, Allergy, and Immunology’s website at aaaai.org to check pollen counts for your region.
 If the pollen count is high ahead and skip that day.
 You may also consider skipping on days you have increased symptoms.
 On high pollen days, you can use an inside drying rack if you still want to be able to line dry.

 Another tip is to line dry your clothes almost all of the way and throw them in the dryer on high for a few minutes.
 I haven’t found research on if this helps but many claim it does and it can’t hurt.
 You are still using your dryer less and it will fluff your clothes.